 d.
 Presiding at the Meeting: The Association’s President will preside at the annual meeting of the membership.
 If the President is unavailable, then the Association’s Vice President will preside.
 If the Vice President is unavailable, then the Association’s Secretary will preside.
 If the Secretary is unavailable, then the Associations Treasurer will preside.

 e.
 Voting: A majority vote of the membership present at an official membership meeting will be required to transact business.
 Each regular member agency will have one vote and each agency will determine who in their agency is authorized to vote.
 A member agency representative must be present to vote unless a properly executed proxy has been submitted prior to any vote.

 f.
 Proxy: Any regular member entitled to vote at a membership annual meeting may authorize another person to act for him or her by proxy when a regular member cannot be present to vote.
-A written memorandum creating the power of proxy must be delivered in advance of any voting to the presiding officer of the meeting in order for the vote to be recorded and counted.
-Such a memorandum must transfer power to vote only to another eligible regular member and state the specific issues upon which the proxy is granted.
+A written authorization creating the power of proxy must be delivered in advance of any voting to the presiding officer of the meeting in order for the vote to be recorded and counted.
+Such communication must transfer power to vote only to another eligible regular member and state the specific issues upon which the proxy is granted.

 SECTION 2 – Called Meetings

 A special meeting may be called following by a 25% affirmative vote of the members in regular membership status.
 The membership must be notified electronically of the purpose, date, time and place of the meeting at least 7 days prior to the meeting.